 This way, we are able to accommodate the students in their time of need, even though they are hard pressed with time.

-Please note that under no circumstances that 2 hour sessions will be split as 2 sessions of 1 hour each.
+Please note that under no circumstances those 2-hour sessions will be split as 2 sessions of 1-hour each.

 Yes, we absolutely do.
 Please refer to our tab about Summer Classes for further understanding.